 The VetTrain model is now widely respected and acknowledged as being the most successful training initiative of its kind in India.
-VBB is delighted that the format has been adopted by other organisations active in India and is now seeking to broaden the scope of VetTrain, so that VBB is positioned to offer training in a range of clinical topics of relevance to veterinary personnel working with animal welfare projects around the globe.
+VBB is delighted that the format has been adopted by other organisations active in India.
+VBB recently broadened the scope of VetTrain, so that it is positioned to offer training in a range of clinical topics of relevance to veterinary personnel working with animal welfare projects around the globe.
 It also assists veterinary colleges that have difficulty sourcing and retaining teaching staff, due to location or financial constraints.

 A new and exciting phase of VetTrain has commenced:

 With the support of the Australian and New Zealand College of Veterinary Scientists, VBB has established a pool of volunteer trainers: veterinary specialists, veterinarians with other relevant post-graduate qualifications and highly credentialed veterinary nurses willing to travel to animal welfare projects run by VetTrain-registered Partner Organisations around the world, to deliver VetTrain courses to veterinarians and veterinary nurses working with these projects.
 We are delighted to continue to accept expressions of interest from veterinarians, with appropriate post-graduate training and experience, who are considering joining the VetTrain “faculty”.